KristopherEaton/KristopherEaton/README.md

 ### Howdy there 👋
 I am a Front-End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Phoenix, AZ.

-🔭 I’m currently employed as a developer full-time building applications in Angular and React!
+🔭 I’m currently employed as a developer full-time building applications in React and Angular!
 All of my work related projects are NOT stored here and instead stored under a separate private GitHub account.
 However, some of my more fun hobby projects definitely ARE stored here and feel free to peruse through them!

-🌱 While I’m currently still learning the mysteries of JavaScript( and TypeScript!), I do have a bit of experience with Angular.
+🌱 While I’m always continuing to learn the mysteries of JavaScript and TypeScript, I have a bit of experience with both React and Angular.
 I hope to work more with Angular in the future along with implementing cloud storage solutions such as those offered by Firebase and AWS.

-👯 I’m looking to collaborate on anything web related really.
+👯 I’m looking to collaborate on anything web related.
 I have a strong background in good 'ol WordPress and am looking to expand my skillset a bit.
-While I still enjoy building solid websites for small business owners, the creativity allowed with frameworks such as Angular are what interest me.
+While I still enjoy building solid websites for small business owners, the creativity allowed with libraries/frameworks such as React or Angular are what interest me.
 Maybe Vue.js in the future?

 ### :hammer_and_wrench: Frameworks, Libraries, Languages and Tools :
 <div>